ShadowFighterr/Assignment3-Backend/readme.md

 # E-commerce API with MongoDB

 ## Project Overview
-This is a full-stack e-commerce web application using **Node.js, Express, MongoDB, and JWT Authentication**.
-It supports CRUD operations for products, users, and orders, and is ready for **deployment on Render or Heroku**.
+This is a backend API for an e-commerce platform using **Node.js, Express, MongoDB, and JWT Authentication**.
+It supports CRUD operations for products, users, and orders and is deployed on **Vercel**.

 ## Features
 - **MongoDB database** integration with Mongoose
 - **User authentication** with JWT and password hashing
 - **RESTful API** with CRUD operations
 - **Secure environment variables** using dotenv
-- **Deployment ready** with production configurations
+- **Deployment on Vercel**

 ## Installation
 ### Prerequisites: